 Lease to own

-A lease to own, sometimes known as a PUT (purchase upon termination) lease is an alternative way businesses can purchase equipment if they don’t currently have the capital or credit history to do so.
+A lease to own, sometimes known as a PUT (purchase upon termination) lease is an alternative way businesses can purchase equipment if they don’t currently have the working capital or credit history to do so.
 A lease-to-own setup allows companies to make ongoing payments within a specific period before claiming ownership of the equipment.

 The general setup of a lease-to-own agreement plays out as follows: